ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       content of the "d=" tag of a verified DKIM-Signature header field.

-   *  SPF, [RFC7208], which can authenticate both the domain found in an [RFC5321] HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
-As noted earlier, however, DMARC relies solely on SPF authentication of the domain found in SMTP MAIL FROM command.
+   *  SPF, [RFC7208], which can authenticate both the domain found in an SMTP [RFC5321] HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
+As

+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 11]

+Internet-Draft                  DMARCbis                   November 2021

+      noted earlier, however, DMARC relies solely on SPF authentication of the domain found in SMTP MAIL FROM command.
 Section 2.4 of [RFC7208] describes MAIL FROM processing for cases in which the MAIL command has a null path.

 4.4.
 Flow Diagram

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 13]

-Internet-Draft                  DMARCbis                   November 2021

     +---------------+                             +--------------------+
     | Author Domain |< . . . . . . . . . . . .    | Return-Path Domain |